-The National WWII Museum offers the following interactive, fast-paced “Virtual Field Trips” that are videoconferenced LIVE into classrooms across the country.
+The National WWII Museum offers the following interactive, fast-paced interactive lessons that are videoconferenced LIVE into classrooms across the country.
 Guided by a museum educator, students analyze maps, photographs, artifacts, posters, speeches, and songs as they explore the chronologies, strategies, motivations, and outcomes behind these fascinating chapters of WWII history.
-Winner of the CILC Pinnacle Award for excellence in videoconferencing.
+All sessions are built to invite student participation and allow for a Q & A at the end.

 Explore all of our program offerings below.

 Who can participate?
-Grade K-12 classrooms, library patrons, lifelong learning audiences (senior centers, assisted living facilities, etc).
+K-12 classrooms, library patrons, lifelong learning groups.

-Program Length: Approximately one hour (but if you have more time, we can do more).
-We can also accommodate class periods less than one hour.
+Program Length: Approximately one hour but we can also accommodate class periods of less than one hour.

 Cost: $100 per videoconference.
 Volume discounts available.